UtilityMax Prompting: A Formal Framework for Multi-Objective Large Language Model Tasks

 \subsection{Binary Gating}

+In the second configuration, we relax the conditional independence assumption and instead introduce a prerequisite dependency structure among the chance nodes.

-If all internal (non-leaf) chance nodes are binary random variables, we can relax the conditional independence assumption.
+\textbf{DAG.} If all internal (non-leaf) chance nodes are binary random variables, we can introduce dependencies between chance nodes while preserving the decomposition.
 Let $pa(X_i)$ denote the parents of $X_i$ in the DAG, and suppose that if any $X_j = 0$ for $X_j \in pa(X_i)$ then $P(X_i = 1 \mid pa(X_i), A) = 0$.
 That is, each internal node is deterministically gated by its parents so that a child node can only be active if all its parents are active.
 Leaf nodes are not required to be binary and may take continuous or categorical values.